damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 trigger the notification mechanisms chosen by the people who are mentioned - therefore there is no need to notify people in another channel after the issue has been created (Slack, email).

+#### Dealing with big issues

+If we know an issue is going to span multiple releases, it has to split into multiple issues.
+An issue should only span one release.

 #### Wireframes